riodeoro/WX-Station-Alerts-Dashboard/README.md

 ### How to Contribute

-If you would like to contribute, please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+If you would like to contribute, please see the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ### License